Stay up-to-date in pulmonary and critical care. No spam.

 - The "Everything Good" literature review is an online Journal Club: a single stream of commentary on the most important new articles from more than 30 journals.
 We can't replace the value of reading the original papers, but our digest can help keep you abreast of the latest research and link you to the sources.

-- PulmCCM Journal is an online peer-reviewed journal offering clinical reviews of topics in critical care and respiratory medicine.
+- PulmCCM Journal: an online peer-reviewed journal offering clinical reviews of topics in critical care and respiratory medicine.
 Please read our submission guidelines and contribute your work.

 - Also: a library of review articles and topic updates, and a list of guidelines in pulmonary and critical care medicine.

-PulmCCM is an independent publication, not affiliated with any of the specialty societies or medical journals referenced on the website, nor with any commercial enterprise.
+PulmCCM is an independent publication, not affiliated with any of the specialty societies or medical journals referenced on the website.
 Advertising is sold and managed by a third-party broker; advertisers have no influence on the editorial process or on article selection.
 A portion of revenues are donated to the Campaign for Tobacco-Free Kids and other antismoking efforts.

 Most blog posts and board review questions on PulmCCM are not peer-reviewed, may be biased, and are written by authors without special subject matter expertise.
-Combined with the limitations inherent to medical research and publishing and the ever-changing state of medical knowledge, you should not assume anything on the site to be authoritative or even accurate.
+Combined with the limitations inherent to medical research and publishing and the ever-changing state of medical knowledge, you should not assume anything on the site is authoritative or accurate.
 Views expressed are solely the authors'.

-With all that out of the way -- thanks for visiting, and for telling your friends and colleagues about PulmCCM!
+With all that out of the way -- thanks for visiting, and for telling your colleagues about PulmCCM!

 Please also visit our friends at: